Beyond-Notability/bn_framework/src/networks-sal.md

 ## Individuals

-Select names in the dropdown to see their personal networks.
+Select names in the dropdown to see their personal links.

 ```js